 Chris Sowton is an English Language professional with more than 15 years’ experience in the field.
 He is the author of several EAP books, including 50 Steps to Improving your Academic Writing and the forthcoming 50 Steps to Improving your Grammar.
 He has taught EAP at King’s College London (University of London) and the University of Cambridge, from foundation through to PhD level.
 He has also taught ESOL and general EFL to a wide range of students.
 Over the past decade, he has developed and run a large number of teacher training courses in Nepal with the educational charity Global Action Nepal (which he co-founded) and the British Council.
 He is currently implementing a teacher training programme and a pioneering English language website, www.onlineenglish.training.
 His qualifications include a DELTA (from University College London) and an MA (from the University of East Anglia).

-Unfortunately there is no embed code for this title
+Unfortunately there is no information for this title